pixie-io/pixie/demos/simple-gotracing/Readme.md

 ### Directory structure:

-app: Contains the demo application we will be tracing. http\_trace: HTTP tracer based on uprobes on net/http. http\_trace_kprobe: HTTP tracer based on kprobes. trace\_example: BPF example of argument tracer.
+app: Contains the demo application we will be tracing. http\_trace\_uprobe: HTTP tracer based on uprobes on net/http. http\_trace\_kprobe: HTTP tracer based on kprobes. trace\_example: BPF example of argument tracer.

 ## Building the code.

 Simply run `make` in each of the sub-directories to build those underlying binaries.
+You will need to run these on a Linux machine with [bcc](https://github.com/iovisor/bcc/blob/master/INSTALL.md) installed.

+Docker build coming soon!